 How do I comply?

 All the components and sub-assemblies of EEE placed on the UK market must contain less than the maximum prescribed levels of lead, cadmium, mercury, hexavalent chromium and two specified flame retardants.

 Manufacturers must verify their EEE is within these limits, and evaluate and self-certify its production controls with reference to the measures detailed in the regulations.
 A Declaration of Conformity must be completed, supported by a technical file to show compliance.
 These must be made available to the Office for Product Safety and Standards (Safety & Standards) if requested and retained for 10 years after the EEE is first placed on the UK market.

 Individual products must have a type, batch or serial number and show the manufacturer’s name, address and registered trade name or mark.
 They also need to display the CE label, although in practice this is likely to be already required under other legislation.

 Importers must confirm manufacturers have met the regulations for EEE they place on the UK market, retaining copies of the Declaration of Conformity and technical file for10 years.
 Individual products must show the importer’s name, address and registered trade name or mark.
 (If an importer places EEE on the UK market under its own name or trade mark, it has to comply with all the obligations on manufacturers.)

-Distributors must ensure that EEE is marked appropriately and displays the CE label.
+Distributors must ensure that EEE is marked appropriately and displays the CE or UKCA label as applicable.
 (If a distributor modifies products in a way that might affect their compliance, it has to comply with all the obligations on manufacturers.)